 “At the low end, for fast-moving consumer goods, offline word of mouth is worth five times more than a paid media impression.
 For higher consideration categories it’s more than 100 times more valuable.”

 The Harvard Business Review released figures supporting this.
 In a study of over 1,400 B2B customers.
 Nearly 60% of purchasing decisions, from benchmark pricing to research and ranking.
 Were completed without any contact with the person selling that product.

 Notably, further research found that for each negative review, B2C businesses lose an average of 30 customers or clients.
 Scaled-down for B2B, this still represents an unacceptable level of loss.

 For recruiters.
 This means that businesses will already have researched, assessed and come to a decision on any supplier.
 Before they begin working with them.
 Whether for good or for ill remains to be seen.

 That’s a huge part of the sales pipeline that’s not being influenced effectively… but does this have to be the case?

 Strategies for implementation

 At Recruiterly, we’re helping to redefine the recruitment industry.
-Our new platform is specifically designed to raise the top performing consultants apart from their less successful
+Our new platform is specifically designed to raise the top-performing consultants apart from poor performers.

 We have built a free tool for recruiters that want to turn their reviews into profit, check out our blog post: Recruiterly Explained: Reputation Management Tool.